The Platform (film): Critical response

 Norman Wilner of Now correctly predicted that the film would win the People's Choice Award, giving it a five-N rating and writing that the film "has everything: low comedy, political allegory, left-field twists, crowd-pleasing surprises, spectacular violence, sadism, altruism, and yet more spectacular violence, all wrapped up in a high-concept horror film that moves the premise of Cube into a merciless vertical structure.
-It’s grotesque and compelling, like grindhouse [Luis] Buñuel.
+It’s grotesque and compelling, like grindhouse Buñuel.
 And it never blinks."

 Amy Nicholson of Variety wrote that "the film’s minimalist fury feels like the plays of Samuel Beckett.
 Massagué and Eguileor are up to being in a zesty Waiting for Godot.
 And Eguileor's nasty, delightful, occasionally tender performance feels like an audition to play a Bond villain, or perhaps the Spanish resurrection of Hannibal Lecter."

 The film garnered new reviews after a surge in popularity during the COVID-19 pandemic.
 Sam Jones in The Guardian suggested it was "the perfect parable for life in the time of the coronavirus and a visceral investigation of how a crisis can expose not only the stratification of human society but also the immutable strands of selfishness coded into our DNA."